Chikeluba Ofoedu preserves Maccabi Tel Aviv’s unbeaten Ligat HaAl run | Goal.com

 However, the lead only lasted for 15 minutes as Niv Zrihan levelled matters for the hosts.

-The result ended on a no winner, no vanquished note as both teams were unable to get an important winning strike.
+The result ended without a winner as both teams were unable to score late on.

-Thanks to this result, Maccabi Tel Aviv remain unbeaten in all their league outings this season to go five points clear of second-placed Maccabi Haifa who have a game at hand.
+Thanks to this result, Maccabi Tel Aviv remain unbeaten in all their league outings this season to go five points clear of second-placed Maccabi Haifa who have a game in hand.

 The goal was Ofoedu’s seventh of the season and he would be hoping to add to his tally when relegation-threatened Hapoel Ra'anana visit Tel Aviv’s Bloomfield Stadium on February 3.